 The structure of the company's variable remuneration scheme is the same for the executive management and the personnel.
-The personnel (executive management) have the opportunity to receive a maximum amount equal to 7 (9) months' salary as variable remuneration.
+The personnel have the opportunity to receive a maximum amount equal to seven (7) months' salary and the executive management nine (9) months' salary as variable remuneration.
 The maximum remuneration amounts include both short-term and long-term remuneration.
 The financial instrument in both remuneration schemes is cash.

-In the 2019 short-term remuneration scheme the accumulation of remuneration was based on targets relating to sales of new insurance, the profitability of insurance operations and personal targets.

-In deviation from the above, the short-term remuneration objectives of persons operating in the company's independent control functions6 are determined in a such way that their fulfilment is not dependent on the company's business objectives being met or on the company's financial results.
+In the 2020 short-term remuneration scheme, in accordance with the company's annual plan, the accumulation of remuneration was based on the volume of premiums written accrued by the company, the profitability of insurance operations and personal targets.
+In deviation from the above, the short-term remuneration objectives of personnel employed in the company's independent control functions3 are determined in a such way that their fulfilment is not dependent on the company's business objectives being met or on the company's financial results.